-Other guidance is available on the Information Security page of the My Campus portal (login required).
+Other guidance is available in the Information Security section of the IT Knowledge Base.

 Actual or suspected information security incidents must be reported.
 Timely reporting is a necessity for effective response and remediation.
 In many cases, reporting, response, and remediation are required by regulation, statute, contract, or other University obligation.

 Generally, incidents may be reported through your campus Help Desk.
 For incidents that you deem have a high scope, impact, or sensitivity, you may seek guidance through a trusted manager or the Information Security Office.
 Full directives and guidance may be found in the Information Security Incident Response Administrative Practice Letter, APL VI-B.